alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ### 3.2 Use `new` and `delete` expressions to allocate and deallocate nodes.

-With a successful **dynamic allocation** you get a pointer to an object somewhere in memory.
+With a successful **dynamic allocation** you get a pointer to a new object somewhere in memory.
 That object will persist even if the code manages to forget the pointer, and after function returns, which makes it ideal as a node in a linked list.
 To avoid such objects accumulating and using up all available memory they should be **deallocated** when they’re no longer needed, in a way that corresponds to the dynamic allocation.

 ---

-In C++ dynamic allocation is strongly tied to initialization, via a **`new`-expression** that allocates memory and calls a specified constructor to create an object in the allocated memory chunk.
-Conversely, deallocation is strongly tied to cleanup, via a **`delete`-expression** that calls the object’s destructor and deallocates the memory.
-In the possible case where the object’s constructor signals failure by throwing an exception the `new`-expression temporarily catches the exception, calls destructors on all successfully initialized sub-objects, deallocates the memory, and re-throws the exception — so that you get an **all-or-nothing** effect where either you get a new successfully initialized object, or else you just get an exception.
+In C++ dynamic allocation is strongly tied to initialization, via a **`new`-expression** that allocates memory and calls a specified constructor to create an object of your specified type *T*, in the allocated memory chunk.
+Conversely, deallocation is strongly tied to cleanup, via a **`delete`-expression** that calls the object’s *T* destructor and deallocates the memory.
+In the possible case where the object’s constructor signals failure by throwing an exception the `new`-expression temporarily catches the exception, calls destructors on all successfully initialized sub-objects (since the top level object is not successfully initialized its *T* destructor, which tends to assume that, is not called), deallocates the memory, and re-throws the exception — so that you get an **all-or-nothing** effect where either you get a new successfully initialized object, or else you just get an exception.

 Example showing that an object dynamically allocated by one function can be deallocated in another function: